 A typical student carrying a normal load for four years will complete thirtyseven and a half courses, including four interims.
-However, to provide flexibility, the formal requirements for the Bachelor of Arts degree are the successful completion of thirty-six courses, including three interims, of the designated liberal arts core, and of an approved concentration, typically with a minimum average grade of C (2.0) both overall and in the program of concentration.
+However, to provide flexibility, the formal requirements for the idBachelor of Arts degree are the successful completion of thirty-six courses, including three interims, of the designated liberal arts core, and of an approved concentration, typically with a minimum average grade of C (2.0) both overall and in the program of concentration.
 Not more than one course unit of basic physical education or two units in applied music, drama, and speech may be applied to graduation requirements except when such courses are a designated part of a required major or minor program.
+No more than two course units of internship credit may be applied to graduation requirements, except when such courses are a designated part of a professional program.